The Suffocating Machine

 Eszter & I were very interested in the hypoxic testing and training that Andrew's been doing.
 However, as don't live in London, using The Third Space's hypoxic chamber wasn't really an option.
 We did explore the possibility of using the chamber at TeamBath - a £30 million sports facility at Bath University, including a Sports Training Village used as a training base by Olympic and world-level athletes.
 Whilst they were very helpful, it just wasn't practical, partly because of their opening hours, and also because of the travelling time.

-The Altitiude Centre (run by the very helpful Richard Pullen, who knows a thing or three about endurance events).
+So, we bit the bullet and hired a hypoxicator - a machine that sucks oxygen out of the air and feeds it to you via a mask - from The Altitiude Centre (run by the very helpful Richard Pullen, who knows a thing or three about endurance events).
 Eszter's mum, who's a doctor, took to referring to it - somewhat disturbingly - as The Suffocating Machine, and the label stuck.
 It wasn't a cheap option (we've had entire holidays for less), but if it means we could enjoy climbing Kilimanjaro a bit more, and minimize the risk of Acute Mountain Sickness (AMS) then - in the context of the overall cost of the trip - it doesn't seem quite so bad.

 The hypoxicator is used to perform Intermittent Hypoxic Training (IHT).
 So what's that all about then?
 To quote from the website of GO2Altitude (manufacturers of the machine we hired) -